You probably know about the and you might be looking for an .

 It enables a full .
 You can even access your via just by the touch of a button. with your

 It is essential to note that not all types of phones are compatible with this application.
 But read through this article to learn more.

-Before we get down to the compatible phones, you should know that the app only works with phones that have the Android operating system version 5.0 and above.
+Before we get down to the compatible phones, you should know that the only works with phones that have the Android version 6.0 and above.

-Therefore, if you happen to have an Android phone with a system version previous to 5.0, you can’t use Android Auto on that device.
+Therefore, if you happen to have an Android device with a system version previous to 6.0, you can’t use Android Auto on that device.

 Other than that, connectivity between Android Auto and smartphones requires a USB cable or Wi-Fi.

 If your car doesn’t support Wi-Fi, then your only option is to use a USB connection.
 Make sure to use a cable that supports not only charging but also data transfer.

 - Do other Android phones work with Android Auto?

 Android Auto Phone Compatibility

 Which phones are compatible with Android Auto?
 Let us have a look at some of the phones that are compatible with the application.